 If you have recently lost a loved one to any workplace accident or occupational disease in Easton, call the Pennsylvania workplace attorneys at Munley Law today.
 Our legal team can review your claim and answer any workers’ compensation questions you may have, from how quickly you must file a claim to what specific loss benefits include.

-We have worked for workers and their families for over 60 years.
-We have the experience, the proven record, and the drive to help you receive every dollar you are entitled to.
+At Munley Law, we have the experience, proven record, and drive to help you receive every dollar you are entitled to.
+Additionally, we work on a contingency-fee basis, meaning you pay nothing unless we recover compensation for you.
 You can call, chat, or message us 24 hours a day.